makerscraft/labs_interview/README.md

 Budgeting the time you give each section is left solely to your discretion.
 You may use the Internet to understand any vocabulary or to look up API references.
-Also an implicit test in this assignment is of whether you are able to follow text directions.
-Take time to make sure you follow instructions.
+Also an implicit test in this assignment is of whether you are able to follow written directions.
+Take your time and don't skim or skip over anything.

 ## Setup